10 Best Scenic Flights in New Zealand

 9. Lake Taupo

 New Zealand’s largest lake has many awesome sights seen from the sky.
-See the mighly Waikato River squeezing through the rapid-filled Huka Falls and Aratiatia Dam.
+See the mighty Waikato River squeezing through the rapid-filled Huka Falls and Aratiatia Dam.
 Circumvent the ancient volcanic crater which has formed Lake Taupo to various different geothermal valleys billowing steam.
+Book your Taupo flight with Inflight Experiences.
 It’s one of the 10 Taupo Must-Dos!